 Focus on rewards.

 Kickstarter projects, for instance, offer a variety of rewards in exchange for donations.
-Those videos that highlight rewards are likely to do better than those that don’t.
-Make sure that it’s obvious what the viewer will get in return for taking the action you’re asking him or her to take.
+Videos that highlight specific rewards are likely to do better than those that don’t.
+Make sure it’s obvious what the viewer will get in return for taking the action you’re asking him or her to take.

 So, remember, if you want to use your videos to help get conversions follow these three simple principles: